dpa-gmbh/metadata-mapper/README.md

 out of the input XML file and how to map it to image metadata of the input JPEG file.
 The mapping configuration is documented in [TODO].

+XML documents may contain encodings which are not suitable for the target image metadata field.
+Or in some cases you may have XML documents with mixed character sets and you do not want take over this mixture in the metadata of image.
+In such cases you may want to map and encode characters accordingly.
+The metadata mapper also supports configurable encoding and mapping of characters.

 The implementation contains a mapping configuration which supports extraction of content out of NewsML G2 Profile 2 compliant documents and mapping it to to IIM and XMP fields according to IPTC "Photo Metadata" standard revision 1.2, October 2014.
 The source code contains